L3-iGrant/slate/source/index.html.md

 `POST /organizations/{organizationId}/admins`

-Add admins to an organization
+Add a user as an admin to an organization.

 > Body parameter